zbw0321/Hadoop_MapReduce/README.md

 # Hadoop_MapReduce
-This is two projects about MapReduce
+This is the projects about MapReduce